 Welcome to the Glennerster lab

 We study human vision, particularly 3D vision.
 Our main interest is in how the visual system could represent the shape of surfaces and the layout of a scene when the observer is free to move.
-See 2 minute youtube video or 4.5hrs of lectures or a recent keynote talk.
+See 2 minute youtube video or 4.5hrs of lectures or a recent keynote talk and UCB seminar

 - Luise's navigation paper accepted in Journal of Vision, preprint here.